square/wire/docs/wire_compiler.md

 wire {
   java {
     // Proto types to include generated sources for.
 Types listed here will be
-    // generated for this/ target and not for subsequent targets in the task.
+    // generated for this target and not for subsequent targets in the task.
     //
-    // This list should contain package names (suffixed with `.*`) and type names
+    // This list should contain package names (suffixed with `.*`) and type
-    // only.
+    // names only.
 It should not contain member names. includes = ['com.example.pizza.*']

     // Proto types to excluded generated sources for.
-Types listed here will not
+Types listed here will
-    // be generated for this target.
+    // not be generated for this target.
     //
-    // This list should contain package names (suffixed with `.*`) and type names
+    // This list should contain package names (suffixed with `.*`) and type
-    // only.
+    // names only.
 It should not contain member names. excludes = ['com.example.sales.*']

-    // True if types emitted for this target should not also be emitted for other
+    // True if types emitted for this target should not also be emitted for
-    // targets.
-Use this to cause multiple outputs to be emitted for the same input
+    // other targets.
+Use this to cause multiple outputs to be emitted for the
-    // type.
+    // same input type.
     exclusive = true

     // Directory to emit to.